walterlab-HMS/AF2multimer-analysis/README.md

 # AF2multimer-analysis

 This python script allows one to find contacts between residues in multimeric structure files produced as output from Alphafold2 via the Colabfold pipeline <https://github.com/sokrypton/ColabFold/tree/main/colabfold>.
-It integrates both physical proximity and Alphafold conficence metrics such as the predicted Alignment Error(pAE) and the predicted Local Distance Difference Test (pLDDT).
+It integrates both physical proximity and Alphafold conficence metrics such as the predicted Alignment Error(pAE) and the predicted Local Distance Difference Test (pLDDT) to determine whether residues are for a valid contact.

 ```